Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting! Learn what it is, and how to do it.

 How To Make A Portuguese Knitting Pin?

-As a substitute for a knitting pin, you can use a safety pin and paper clip.
-Or you can tension by looping the working yarn over your neck.
+To make a Portuguese knitting pin use a safety pin/paper clip.
+Or tension by looping the working yarn over your neck.

 It might make knitting easier, or just something new to experiment with.
 So many patterns out there to try out in this new style.
 Tried it?
 Tell me in the comments.
 Want to learn something else?
 Try the lever knitting style.